AidenLai2305/Predicting-Recipe-Preparation-Time/README.md

 **Significance Level:**  0.05

-After running our permutation test 1000 times, we received a p-value of 0.0, so that we reject the null, meaning that there is a difference between the accuracy of the predictions that our model makes for roughly hour long recipes and all other recipes.
+After running our permutation test 1000 times, we received a p-value of 0.0, so we reject the null, meaning that there is a difference between the accuracy of the predictions that our model makes for roughly hour long recipes and all other recipes.

 <iframe
   src="assets/fairness_permutation.html"
-  width="900"
+  width="1000"
   height="440"
   frameborder="0"
   display="block"